eric-fredericks/floppy-demo/floppy-ears/README.md

 # Floppy Ears - Endpoint Instrumentation Automation

-A library and tooling for automatic instrumentation of the endpoints of a Play app (microservice).
+A library and tooling for automatic instrumentation of the endpoints of a Play app (microservice) for data reporting.

 ## Components